MTA Bridges and Tunnels: Merger with MTA

 In January 1966, New York City Mayor John Lindsay proposed merging the New York City Transit Authority (NYCTA), which operated buses and subways in New York City, with the TBTA to create the Metropolitan Commuter Transit Authority (MCTA).
 While Governor Nelson Rockefeller offered his "complete support" for Lindsay's proposed unified transit agency, Robert Moses called the proposed merger "absurd" and "grotesque" for its unwieldiness.
 Lindsay then proposed a bill in the state legislature that would allow the mayor to appoint a majority of the members in the new city-run transportation agency, but this was rejected.

 In June 1966, Rockefeller announced his plans to expand the MCTA's scope to create a new regional transit authority to encompass the existing MCTA, as well as the NYCTA and TBTA.
 Lindsay disagreed, saying that the state and city should have operationally separate transit authorities that worked in tandem.
 In early 1967, Rockefeller proposed merging the NYCTA and TBTA into the MCTA, as well as creating a $2.5 billion bond issue to fund transportation improvements.
-On May 3, 1967, Rockefeller signed a bill that allowed the MCTA to oversee the mass transit policies of New York City-area transit systems and the TBTA by the following March.
+In May 1967, Rockefeller signed a bill that allowed the MCTA to oversee the mass transit policies of New York City-area transit systems and the TBTA by the following March.

 Initially, the TBTA was resistant to the MCTA's efforts to acquire it.
 Moses was afraid that the enlarged MCTA would "undermine, destroy or tarnish" the integrity of the TBTA, One source of contention was Rockefeller's proposal to use TBTA tolls in order to subsidize the cheap fares of the NYCTA, since Moses strongly opposed any use of TBTA tolls for use by outside agencies.
 Moses agreed to merge the TBTA into the MCTA in March 1967, and he even campaigned in favor of the transit bond issue.
-In February 1968, the TBTA's bondholders finally acquiesced to the MCTA's merger proposal.
+In February 1968, the TBTA's bondholders acquiesced to the MCTA's merger proposal.
 The TBTA archives, including models of projects built and unbuilt, were transferred to the MTA Bridges and Tunnels Special Archive, at 2 Broadway.

-On March 1, 1968, the MCTA dropped the word "Commuter" from its name and became the Metropolitan Transportation Authority (MTA).
+In March 1968, the MCTA dropped the word "Commuter" from its name and became the Metropolitan Transportation Authority (MTA).
 The MTA took over the operations of the other New York City-area transit systems as well as the TBTA.
 Moses was relieved from his job as chairman of the TBTA, although he was retained as a consultant.
 Moses stated that TBTA construction projects would reduce the MTA's budget surplus through 1970.
 Surplus revenue, formerly used for new automobile projects, was then used to support public transportation.

 Since the merger, more than $10 billion has been contributed by the TBTA to subsidize mass transit fares and capital improvements for the New York City Transit, Long Island Rail Road, and Metro-North Railroad.
 The MTA Bridges and Tunnels trading name was adopted in 1994.
 The name Triborough Bridge and Tunnel Authority is still the legal name of the Authority.